nayere6342/sep11-freedom-project/tool/learning-log.md

 ### **_Challenges / Takeaways:_**

-* One challenge I had was that felt like whole lot of time to really tinker with this entry.
+* One challenge I had was that it felt like a whole lot of time to really tinker with this entry.

 * One challenge I had was the fact that I didn't know anything about _kaboom.js_ when creating this entry.